TheKhafre/TheKhafre/README.md

 ### <div align="center">I'm Oluwatobiloba Ezekiel, a junior software engineer 👨‍💻 from Nigeria 🚀</div>

-- 🔭 I’m currently developing my knowledge of the C language
+- 🔭 I’m currently developing my knowledge of Solidity and the blockchain network

-- ❓ Ask me about anything related to Frontend, Scrapping or anything you want
+- ❓ Ask me about anything related to Frontend, Celo blockchain or anything you want about programming

-- 🌱 I’m currently improving my Unix knowledge
+- 🌱 I’m currently improving my LAMP Skill set

 - ⚡ Fun fact: I'm an athelete and a model coach too